 In 2009 Maus was chosen by the Young Adult Library Association as one of its recommended titles for all students.
 In fall 2011, Pantheon published Meta Maus, a companion to The Complete Maus – it is the story of why he wrote Maus, why he chose mice, cats, frogs, and pigs, and how he got his father to open up (the new book includes a DVD of the transcripts of Art’s interviews with his father; it is not a graphic novel, but it is populated with illustrations, photos and other images).
 MetaMaus has been awarded the 2011 National Jewish Book Award in the Biography, Autobiography, and Memoir category.
 In 2020 the New York Public Library voted Maus: A Survivor's Tale one of the 125 most important books of the last 125 years.

 Spiegelman’s project, WORDLESS!, a multimedia look at the history of the graphic novel, had its world premiere at the Sydney Opera House in October 2013 and its US premiere at the Brooklyn Academy of Music in January 2014.
 In 2015 he collaborated with renowned French artist JR on The Ghosts of Ellis Island.
 Spiegelman has also edited a book about the artist Si Lewen titled Si Lewen’s Parade: An Artist’s Odyssey.
-His next project will be Street Cop in collaboration with Robert Coover (Isolarri, April 2021).
+He illustrated the limited edition Street Cop in collaboration with Robert Coover (Isolarri, April 2021).

 A major exhibition of his work was arranged by Los Angeles Museum of Contemporary Art, as part of the "15 Masters of 20th Century Comics" exhibit (November 2005).
 In 2005, Art Spiegelman was named one of Time Magazine’s 100 Most Influential People and in 2006 he was named to the Art Director’s Club Hall of Fame.
 He was made an Officier de l’Ordre des Arts et des Lettres in France in 2007 and—the American equivalent—played himself on an episode of “The Simpsons” in 2008.
 In 2011, Art Spiegelman won the Grand Prix at the Angoulême International Comics Festival, marking only the third time an American has received the honor (the other two were Will Eisner and Robert Crumb).
 The honor also included a retrospective exhibition of his artwork, shown in the Pompidou Center and travelling to the Ludwig Museum in Cologne, the Vancouver Art Gallery, the Jewish Museum in NYC, and the last stop at the AGO Art Gallery of Ontario.
 The accompanying book is CO-MIX: A Retrospective of Comics, Graphics, and Scraps.
 In 2015 he was elected a member of the American Academy of Arts and Letters.
 In 2018 he received the Edward MacDowell Medal, the first-ever given in comic art.